kelvin0520lcy/campus-crawler/README.md

   1. Open the Android development build link above.
   2. Download the `.apk` file from the EAS build page.
-  3. Install the `.apk` on an Android device or Android Emulator.
+  3. Install the `.apk` on an Android device or drag it to the Android Emulator.
   4. If installing on a physical Android device, allow installation from the browser or file manager if prompted.
   5. After installation, start the development server from the project folder: